LMWB/noRTOS/README.md

 - easy to debug without expensive tools or software
 - no need to worry about crazy terms like: mutexes, semaphores, task priorities, preemption, etc
 - mainly HAL driven
+- c-code only!
+    - no crazy JSON ore YAML file where nobody knows there syntax or what they are used for

 ## Cons
 - no support (not yet ;) for file-system, network-module, usb-stack